 GDPR Website Compliance

-So that you understand what you need to achieve before May 25th deadline, Studio-1 has put together some general pointers that will help you reach GDPR website compliance without pulling your hair out.
+So that you understand what you need to achieve before May 25th deadline, STUDIO 1 Design has put together some general pointers that will help you reach GDPR website compliance without pulling your hair out.
 Please remember that GDPR website compliance is a vital step in aligning your company to the new regulation.
 In accordance with GDPR, we look at some of the key issues that you may identify when trying to make your website compliant with the law.
 Depending on how your website is structured, you may need to implement all or some of the following.

 E-MARKETING & WEB FORMS